openaire/openaire-catalogue-docs/docs/downloads/alternative-model/context.md

 ### provenance
 _Type: [Provenance](/data-model/entities/other#provenance-2)  &bull; Cardinality: MANY_

-Why this result is associated to the RI/RC.
+Why this research product is associated to the RI/RC.

 ```json